 - extend their understanding and use language and ideas to create dramatic action and consider mood and atmosphere in performance

-- explore meaning and interpretation, forms and elements including voice, movement and situation, as they make and respond to drama
+- explore meaning and interpretation, forms and elements including voice, movement, situation

 Please refer to the online calendar on the school website for all the upcoming events for the term.
 If you have any concerns or issues, please see me or phone the office so we can arrange an appointment.